RichardChambers/raspberrypi/README.md

 See the Wiki page about the Broadcom board and the GPIO interface.

+### Note for Orange Pi 5

+These may also work with an Orange Pi 5 using the wiringOP library at https://github.com/orangepi-xunlong/wiringOP instead of wiringPi library.

+I have just purchased an Orange Pi 5 Plus and have Ubuntu running on it.
+I plan to run a few tests with some of these projects.
+The Orange Pi 5 seems to have a similar physical pinout for the 40 GPIO pins as the Raspberry Pi 3 however the pin addressing is a bit different.

 ## Using a breadboard

 Breadboarding guidelines - http://nreeder.com/eet1131/breadboardingTips.htm